Flajt/flutter_donation_buttons/README.md

 Each button allows to change the text of the button if you like.
 Kofi comes with 4 colors (taken from the offical brand site)

+You can now also run your own code after the button has been pressed, allowing you to run e.g. a Thank You message for what ever else you like.
+Notice: The package doesn't support checking if a user donated or just checked out your page!

 ### Example:

 ```dart